Assigning privileges and roles to PostgreSQL users

 By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
 You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-To assign roles to a cluster user, provide the list of required roles in the --grants parameter.
+To assign roles to a cluster user, provide the list of required roles in the --grants argument.
 This will completely overwrite the existing roles.
-To add or remove roles, first, run the yc managed-postgresql user get command to get the list of current roles together with the user info.
+To add or remove roles from the current list, you must first retrieve the user’s current roles using the yc managed-postgresql user get command.

 To assign roles, run this command: